Highest weight categories and stability conditions: Examples

 \section{Examples}

-We illustrate our results through four simple examples.
-We describe each as the category of representations of a quiver with relations, but each can also be interpreted as a category of (middle perversity) perverse sheaves.
+We illustrate our results through five simple examples.
+We describe each as the category of representations of a quiver with relations, but the first four can also be interpreted as categories of perverse sheaves.

 In each case the quiver will have vertices $1,\ldots,n$ and we order the simple representations accordingly.
 Following the convention of the previous section, the composite of two arrows $\alpha:i\to j$ and $\beta:j\to k$ is denoted $\alpha\beta$.